Whistleblower Retaliation Complaints

 What should I do if I believe that I have been threatened with retaliation?

-You can file a retaliation complaint within 12 months of the most recent alleged act of retaliation.
+CSU employees, former employees, and applicants for the CSU employment can file a retaliation complaint within 12 months of the most recent alleged act of retaliation.
 You may use the Retaliation Complaint Form or any other written format that clearly indicates the intent to file a complaint of retaliation for a protected disclosure or specifically references this executive order.
 The complaint must contain the following:

 - The complainant's name, work title or position applied for, and mailing address.